 3. Schedule and measure tests between comparable timelines

 It’s important to run A/B tests for comparable periods, accounting for seasonal and industry-specific peaks and plateaus, to obtain accurate and reliable results.

-Picture this: an eCommerce company that runs an A/B test on traffic during Black Friday comparing the results to that of a typical Tuesday night won’t see the most reliable results or accurate data as shopper behaviour would be clearly different.
+Picture this: An eCommerce company that runs an A/B test on traffic during Black Friday comparing the results to that of a typical Tuesday night won’t see the most reliable results or accurate data as shopper behavior would be clearly different.